Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Two different applications are possible:

-1. Non-Stand-Alone Monitoring (Standard Kit)
+1. Non-stand-alone monitoring (standard kit)

-   The sensors of this kit can be read out via Ethernet by another computer with the offered APIs (|bindings|).
-This way individual solutions can be realized easily.
+   The sensors of the kit are read out via Ethernet or USB by a computer with the offered APIs (|bindings|).
+Individual solutions can be easily realized
     Examples for
    :ref:`Bash <starter_kit_server_room_monitoring_simple_monitoring>`,
    :ref:`Nagios/Icinga <starter_kit_server_room_monitoring_nagios_or_icinga_index>` and
    :ref:`Xively <starter_kit_server_room_monitoring_upload_sensor_data_to_xively_index>`
-   demonstrates different possibilities.
+   demonstrate different possibilities.

-2. Stand-Alone Monitoring (Standard Kit + RED Brick)
+2. Stand-alone monitoring (standard kit + RED Brick)

-   With an additional :ref:`RED Brick <red_brick>` external control by another computer is not necessary.
-You can realize your own monitoring solution with the :ref:`Brick Viewer <brickv>` without any programming.
+   With an additional :ref:`RED Brick <red_brick>` external control by another computer is not necessary anymore.
+You can configure your own monitoring solution with the :ref:`Brick Viewer <brickv>` without any programming.

-   Simply by sliders the value range for each sensor can be defined.
-If the sensor value is outside this defined range, you can be notified by email.
+   The value range for each sensor can be defined with sliders.
+It is possible to enable email notifications for monitoring values that are out of range.
-   Rules can be defined for directly connected sensors but also for other Tinkerforge sensors available in the network.
-Internally the defined rules configure an internally running Nagios.
-Nagios webfrontend can be reached by the Ethernet connection of the RED Brick and displays current values and currrently existing problems.
-More information can be found :ref:`here <starter_kit_server_room_monitoring_red_brick>`.
+   Rules can be defined for sensors that are directly connected, but also for other Tinkerforge sensors available in the network.
+The defined rules configure an instance of Nagios that runs on the RED Brick.
+The Nagios webfrontend shows current monitoring values and currrently existing problems.
+   More information can be found in the
+   :ref:`RED Brick section <starter_kit_server_room_monitoring_red_brick>`
+   of the Server Room Monitoring ducumentation.

+   Advanced users can easily modify the Nagios installation that runs on the RED Brick to change configurations that go beyond the Brick Viewer possbilities.

-The kit can be powered by
+The kit can be powered through
 `Power over Ethernet (PoE) <https://de.wikipedia.org/wiki/Power_over_Ethernet>`__ or USB.

 The soft- and hardware of the kit can be modified.
-The casing, except of the powder coated aluminum front panel, consists of tinker-friendly PMMA, you can drill new holes with simple wood drill.
+The casing, except of the powder coated aluminum front panel, consists of tinker-friendly PMMA, you can drill new holes with a wood drill.
 Mounting holes for different :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>` are provided, by default you can
 mount: